| Updated On - Jun 24, 2026

 IELTS Writing Task 1 Questions Types 2026

-The IELTS Writing task 1 includes questions that are factual.
+The IELTS Writing task 1 includes factual questions.
 Candidates get questions to compare and present the data in words.

 | Question Type | Description |